 Flour Yield

 The flour yield was significantly affected by interaction of variety and harvest age.
-Figure 2 shows that the highest cassava flour yield was found in the Krembi variety 8-9 months, while the lowest flour yield was shown in the Manalagi variety 7-8 months.
+The obtained result of Figure 2 showed that the highest cassava flour yield was found in the Krembi variety 8-9 months, while the lowest flour yield was shown in the Manalagi variety 7-8 months.
 The three cassava varieties with a harvest age of 8-9 showed significantly higher yield compared to those of from the three varieties with a harvest age of 7-8.

 Figure 2.
 The interaction effect of variety and age of harvest on yield of cassava flour